uboslinux/ubos-docs/source/developers/rebuilding.rst

    with virtualization software such as VirtualBox, VMWare, Xen and so forth.
    Installation instructions for Arch Linux can be found on the `Arch Linux wiki <https://wiki.archlinux.org/index.php/Installation_Guide>`_.

+   If you are building for ARM, it's easiest to install Arch Linux on your ARM device with an image from the
+   `Arch Linux ARM project <http://archlinuxarm.org/>`_.

    Whichever method you used to get an Arch system set up, when you have it working, log in as root.